-Carolyn Enting is an editor at Mindfood and a guest contributor to Lucire.
+Carolyn Enting is a guest contributor to Lucire.

 It’s the fashionistas tipple of choice, but how is Moët pronounced?
 Carolyn Enting solves the riddle that’s often crept up at fashion weeks

 It may be the preferred fashionista tipple, but the pronunciation of Moët & Chandon has caused many red faces and hot debate.

 I will never forget my first visit to the exclusive Moët & Chandon lounge at Australian Fashion Week.

 Upon receiving my first free glass of bubbles I enthusiastically declared the ‘Mo-aye was fabulous,’ only to be shot down by an acid-tongued fashion editor who said, ‘It’s Mo-wett darling.’

 Sufficiently mortified, but not enough as to not enjoy my drink, I set forth to find out just how to pronounce it.